Writing & Design Samples

 Hollywood in East Asia: Glocalization, Localization, or Co-productions

-In addition, East Asian entertainment has become increasingly competitive in recent years with an increase in international export; its films and other entertainment products have come to challenge concepts of Hollywood dominance over worldwide entertainment production.
+In addition, East Asian entertainment has become increasingly competitive in recent years with an uptick in international export; its films and other entertainment products have come to challenge concepts of Hollywood dominance over global entertainment production.
 The transnational and regional nature of the East Asian entertainment market with high transferability of production and human resources has also made it an even more complex area to penetrate in terms of audience preferences and consumption trends.